ATS Resume Guide for Instructional Designer: Keywords, Skills & Optimization Tips

 Learning & Development mid level ATS Guide

 Instructional Designer resumes are screened by ATS systems for specific e-learning authoring tool proficiency, learning theory methodology, and multimedia design capabilities.
 ATS filters target tool names and instructional design framework acronyms.
 This guide covers the keyword strategy for instructional design positions.
+For a deep dive into how ATS scoring works across all roles, see our ATS Score Calculation Guide.

 Critical Keywords for Instructional Designer